 The Service Animal must be in good health.
-The owner or handler of the Service Animal must submit to the Vice Dean for Students or their designee documentation from a licensed veterinarian of the following: a current veterinary health certificate, and proof of the Service Animal's current vaccinations and immunizations.
+The owner or handler of the Service Animal must submit to the Associate Dean of Diversity, Equity, and Inclusion or their designee documentation from a licensed veterinarian of the following: a current veterinary health certificate, and proof of the Service Animal's current vaccinations and immunizations.